 Other attractions are the city's eight windmills, the Botanical Garden and the Artis Zoo - the oldest one in Holland.
 In fact, there are so many different areas to Amsterdam that a weekend here just isn't enough.

 Amsterdam is also a really easy place to get around, with regular trams and bus services.
 Taking a ride on a tram is part of the Amsterdam experience itself, and shouldn't be missed.

 Thinking of escaping for a city break to Amsterdam?
 Getting there is easy with direct flights from many major UK airports.
-Eurostar also offers a connecting service from London St Pancras to Amsterdam, with a direct route scheduled for 2016.
+Eurostar also offers a direct service from London St Pancras to Amsterdam.
 Check out our deals and discounts page to see if there's a flight or holiday deal to help get you to Amsterdam.
 Have you been to Amsterdam?
 Tell us about your experience...

 Get FREE travel offers

 Sign up to receive the latest deals and exclusive discounts on holidays, flights, hotels and more, plus inspiration on where to go when